Arnesfield/argstree/README.md

 --baz [ '1', 'b=2' ]
 ```

-Note that the [`assign`](#equal-assignment) option applies to aliases of the options or commands and that [limits](#limits) also apply to their arguments.

 ### Validation

-Set the `validate` function option to validate arguments after they are saved for this option or command.
+Set the `validate` function option to validate arguments after they are saved for the option or command.
 Return a boolean or throw an error manually.
 A validate error is thrown when `false` is returned.

 The `validate` function has a `data` object parameter with the following properties:

 - `raw` (type: `string | null`) - The parsed argument.
 - `args` (type: `string[]`) - The arguments for this node.
 - `options` (type: `Options`) - The options for this node.

----

-Example:

 ```javascript
 argstree(['--foo', 'bar', 'baz'], {